Veronica Vera

 Veronica Vera is an American human sexuality writer and actress.
 She founded the cross-dressing school Miss Vera's Finishing School For Boys Who Want to be Girls in New York City in 1992.
-She was a founder of the first porn star support group, Club 90.
+She co-founded the first porn star support group, Club 90.

 Career

 Vera is a former Wall Street trader and a doctor of human sexuality.

-Acting
+Acting and modeling

-Vera appeared in the films Times Square Comes Alive, Gerard Damiano's Consenting Adults, Mondo New York, and Rites of Passion.
-She posed in an erotic photography session for Robert Mapplethorpe in 1982.
+Vera appeared in such films as Times Square Comes Alive and modeled in an erotic photography session for Robert Mapplethorpe in 1982.

 Writing

+Vera wrote a monthly article in Adam magazine called "Veronica Vera's New York" that ran from 1983 to 1995.

-Vera's book Miss Vera's Finishing School for Boys Who Want to Be Girls was published by Doubleday in 1997.
+Her book Miss Vera's Finishing School for Boys Who Want to Be Girls was published by Doubleday in 1997.

 She has published two follow-up books: Miss Vera's Cross-Dress For Success and Miss Vera's Cross Gender Fun For All.
-She also wrote a monthly article in Adam magazine called "Veronica Vera's New York" that ran from 1983 to 1995.

 Activism

 Vera's activist work includes a testimony she gave in 1983 that became part of the Meese Report.
-She was also a founder of the first porn star support group, Club 90.
+In 1983, she co-founded the first porn star support group, Club 90.